Business People Conference Table Man Presenting

 These shares are available before the stock officially starts trading and are listed for sale at the predetermined IPO listing price.

-Depending on market conditions, sometimes highly anticipated stocks increase by as much as 100% from the IPO listing price on the first day of trading.
+Depending on market conditions, some highly anticipated stocks increase by as much as 100% from the IPO listing price on the first day of trading, so getting in a few hours early can be very profitable.

 If you're a client of one of these brokerages, they'll notify you if/when they have pre-IPO shares available for purchase.